 |Rewards your Frenchie for not begging.
 Whenever they make it through your dinner without begging you for food.|

 Medical Issues That Makes Your French Bulldog Always Hungry

-If there have been no apparent changes in your house lately, and your Frenchies has become more hungry then normal, then the most main reason for your French Bulldogs increased appetite could be a medical issue.
+If there have been no apparent changes in your house lately, and your Frenchies have become more hungry than normal, then the main reason for your French Bulldog’s increased appetite could be a medical issue.
 Here are the main causes as mentioned above.

 Diabetes Making Your Dog Hungry

-Although your French bulldogs may eat a balanced diet, they can still suffer from diabetes.
+Although your French bulldogs may eat a balanced diet, they can still have diabetes.

-As with diabetes in people, the body of your Frenchie stops making sufficient insulin, or the cells are unable to use the insulin which is generated.
+As with diabetes in people, the body of your Frenchie stops making sufficient insulin, or the cells are unable to use the generated insulin.

-The consequence of either issue is diabetes mellitus, which induces extreme thirst and urination, and intense appetite, followed by weight loss.
+The consequence of either issue is diabetes mellitus, which induces extreme thirst and urination, intense appetite, and weight loss.

-Insulin therapy is used at the beginning to stabilize the level of sugar and is typically necessary for the life of your French Bulldog.
+Insulin therapy is used at the beginning to stabilize the sugar level and is typically necessary for the life of your French Bulldog.